gabeorosan/pa-project/scripts/README.md

 data used can be found in the data/ directory and xlfiles (containing franken and find_aas output) can be found here: https://drive.google.com/drive/folders/1Rj01xlWx-2bQfp8KkGH-8K5Hcodx6hJN?usp=sharing

+## pipeline

+This folder contains the files used to download virus capsids from ViperDB and run franken_pas.m and find_aas.py on them, compiling the results in xlfiles/